Love Tech? Subscribe for weekly updates of our best content!

 Unfortunately, the pre-applied screen protector had bubbles in it… but at least there’s a spare if you’re unlucky like me.

 While writing this review I keep having to remind myself how much this phone costs… it belongs in the £200+ / $250+ bracket… but… it’s available online right now for as little as £125 / $165.

 The big drawback with the Vernee Mix 2 has to be its weight!
 This smartphone feels heavy… because it is!
 But… if you can look past this then you’re on to a real winner!

-It’s a capable smartphone that offers low-mid level performance inside premium all-glass exterior that houses one of the best budget (non-OLED) displays I’ve seen in a while!
+Overall, it’s a capable smartphone that offers mid level performance inside a premium all-glass exterior that houses one of the best budget (non-OLED) displays I’ve seen in a while!

 Do I recommend the Vernee Mix 2?
-Hell Yeah!
-Just be aware you are buying a beast!
+Yes, just be aware you are buying a beast!

 Has the Vernee Mix 2 tickled your tech buds?
 See the latest deals below… and share this article!

 Tech Specs & Connectivity